Julia Watson (landscape designer): Julia Watson Studio

-Watson Salembier

-On April 22, 2020 Watson joined Marie Salembier to formally launch their landscape and urban design studio Watson Salembier.
+On April 22, 2020, Watson joined Marie Salembier to formally launch their landscape and urban design studio Watson Salembier.
 The studio focused on local, site-specific interventions and rewilding spaces.

-Julia Watson Studio

 Watson is currently principal of her eponymous studio, Julia Watson Studio, which is a full service landscape and urban design studio that combines the ethical qualities of Studio REDE with the rewilding goals of Watson Salembier.
 They also work on a commission basis and consult for Fortune 500 companies to align their missions with global sustainability goals.

 Work

-Watson's interest in indigenous technologies is displayed through her work with indigenous communities such as the proposal for Bali's first UNESCO World Heritage Site wherein she collaborated with Stephen Lansing.
+Watson's interest in indigenous technologies is displayed through her work with indigenous communities, such as the proposal for Bali's first UNESCO World Heritage Site, wherein she collaborated with Stephen Lansing.

 She has authored numerous papers on indigenous technologies and their possible implications for modern landscape architecture.
 This interest also extends to native planting schemes, having implemented place-based projects that implement indigenous planting such as Rewilding the American Meadow at New York's Rockefeller Center Plaza.